Thoubal district: Administrative divisions

-Recently, Kakching is carved out from Thoubal district as a separate district comprising the sub-divisions of Kakching and Waikhong.
+In 2016,Kakching is carved out from Thoubal district as a separate district comprising the sub-divisions of Kakching and Waikhong.

 The 10 Vidhan Sabha constituencies located within the undivided district are: Lilong, Thoubal, Wangkhem, Heirok, Wangjing-Tentha, Khangabok, Wabagai, Kakching, Hiyanglam, and Sugnu.

 Thoubal and Kakching are the municipal towns and Lilong, Wangjing, Yairipok, Waikhong, Hiyanglam, and Sugnu are other small town in the undivided district.

+There are 6 Tehsils/Circles under SDC: Lilong, Irong Chesaba, Thoubal, Yairipok, Heirok and Khongjom.
+There are 83 revenue villages.
+Total number of Local Bodies are 32 (6 Municipalities and 27 Gram Panchayats).